wildabeast/appmaker/readme.md

 NudgePad let's you make websites, apps and webpages in your browser.

 NudgePad is currently in BETA and still changing rapidly.
-We welcome you to use it but the API is still largely undocumented and in flux.
+We welcome you to use it but documentation is very limited and the code is still largely in flux.

 A stable version 1.0 will be released at some point in late 2013.